serverless/dashboard/docs/product/create-org.md

 1. Go to the settings tab of your organization, and copy the org key to your clipboard
 1. Paste the value as the environment variable SLS_ORG_TOKEN in your CI/CD environment

+### AWS Access Key and Secret
+In order to deploy to your AWS account you'll need to configure your credentials locally for the account you wish to deploy to.
+You can do this by setting the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` respectively.
+See the [Serverless Framework documentation](https://www.serverless.com/framework/docs/providers/aws/guide/credentials#creating-aws-access-keys) for more details on setting these up.

 ## Changing Org Name
 Org names can be changed from the Org Settings section of Console.
 Keep in mind that org names do need to be globally unique across Serverless,